Access to IAPT services for people with depression and/or anxiety disorders

 This chart shows the proportion of people with depression and or anxiety disorders who accessed IAPT (improving access to psychological therapy) services per quarter.
 The figures can be examined from a national perspective, CCG or STP level.
 You can also compare data with up to five other areas.

 Exploring the charts: To explore CCGs or STPs, click on the tab then click in the box to compare data sets.
-The lines should trend upwards over time, as performance against this measure is expected to increase year-on-year to 2020/21.
+The lines should trend upwards over time, as performance against this measure is expected to increase year-on-year.

 The NHS Adult Improving Access to Psychological Therapies (IAPT) programme began in 2008 and aims to implement National Institute for Health and Clinical Excellence (NICE) guidance for people with common mental health problems.